ilianpinzon/synopoke/README.md

 Notes
 -----

-1. The first time synopoke is run, it will only look for media within the current day.
-If you haven't indexed your media files yet, use Synology's re-indexing feature.
-Synopoke is not meant as a replacement for that.
+1. The first time synopoke is run, it will look for all media that was imported by Sonarr.
+This could take a while if the list is long.
+Succeeding runs will only look for the latest media.

 2. If you updated DSM, you may need to do steps 3-5 again.